MINI. MAX. ADVENTURE.

 ...and for Max to turn into floating-ghost-headbutting-camera-dog.

 After a fairly comfortable night's sleep, we woke to find another dog had lovingly snuggled up to the Countryman in the early hours of the morning.
-I can only presume the presence and protection of the Countryman's large rear bumper area made for the perfect spot to sit for a bit.
+We can only presume the presence and protection of the Countryman's large rear bumper area made for the perfect spot to sit for a bit.

 Swiftly moving on, after a well-needed sausage-egg-soda-breakfast, we had a quick walk around Kilbroney Park.

 Check out those clouds - sun one minute, rain the next.
-I guess we still are in the depths of Spring.

 This actually looks like a great one for kids, the Narnia Trail.
 More info here.